 In our previous deep-dive, we shared what metrics matter for businesses on LinkedIn.
 In contrast to other social platforms, remember that LIKES and impressions are not what LinkedIn is all about.

-While you will still log these LinkedIn metrics, the things to focus on are true engagement markers like shares, comments, clicks and referrals to your company website.
+While you will still log these LinkedIn metrics, the things to focus on are generated sales leads, as well as true engagement markers like shares, comments, clicks and referrals to your company website.

 Company page follower increase is an opportunity for lead-generation, as well as brand and sales conversion.
 As a result, this should be a metric that is fostered closely for continual growth.